Feni Junction railway station: History

 The Assam Bengal Railway Company, formed in England in 1892, took charge of the construction of railways in the country.
-On 1 July 1895, the 150 km meter-gauge line from Chittagong to Cumilla and the 69 km railway line from Laksam to Chandpur were opened to the public.
-Feni railway station was constructed as a station on the Chittagong-Cumilla line.
+On 1 July 1895, the 150 km meter-gauge line from Chittagong to Comilla and the 69 km railway line from Laksam to Chandpur were opened to the public.
+Feni railway station was constructed as a station on the Chittagong-Comilla line.
 When the Agartala railway was built from Feni to Bilonia in 1929, Feni became a junction station.

 Services

-17 trains ply through the Feni Junction railway station.
+17 trains ply through Feni Junction railway station.
 The following is a list of trains plying through Feni Railway Station: